HELPLINE: (443) 330-5341

 What is the effect of a guardianship?

 The appointment of a guardian has a substantial effect on an individual’s life.
-The adult may no longer have any authority to make decisions about her personal life or property because that authority has been delegated to a guardian.
+The adult may no longer have any authority to make decisions about their personal life or property because that authority has been delegated to a guardian, acting as a surrogate decision maker.
 This loss of personal freedom may have great significance, particularly when the person retains some decision-making ability, as with a person with an intellectual disability or mental illness.
-However, under Maryland law, the appointment of a guardian “does not modify any civil right of the disabled person unless the court orders, including any civil service ranking, appointment, and rights relating to licensure, permit, privilege, or benefit under any law.”

 Why avoid guardianship?

 Sometimes it is absolutely necessary to seek a guardian for a person who has a disability.
 In those cases, it is a welcome solution to a very difficult problem.
+In other cases, however, there may be alternative ways to solve the problem.
+These alternatives may not be the easiest course, or the least expensive, but there are several reasons why alternatives to guardianship are preferable.

 What are reasons to seek alternatives to guardianship?

-• First, the appointment of a guardian is a serious measure.
+The appointment of a guardian is a serious measure.
 Guardianship has the potential to deprive a person of the right to make virtually all personal and financial decisions.

 The law lists these individuals as surrogate decision makers, in the following order of priority:

-• a guardian previously appointed bythe court;
+• a guardian previously appointed by the court

-• a spouse;
+• a spouse

-• an adult child;
+• an adult child

-• a parent;
+• a parent

-• an adult brother or sister; or
+• an adult brother or sister

-A surrogate acting under the Maryland Health Care Decisions Act may have more authority than a guardian to make serious medical decisions.
+A surrogate acting under the Health Care Decisions Act may have more authority than a guardian to make serious medical decisions.
 A surrogate decision maker who is not a guardian does not have to request the court’s permission before making such a decision.
-The surrogate will only have to consult with the person’s physicians and make a decision based on what he or she believes the person would have wanted.
-This simpler procedure is another reason to avoid the appointment of a guardian of the person unless necessary.
-The guardianship law states that a guardian must get the court’s approval for a medical decision that poses a risk to the life of the person except under two conditions:
+The surrogate will only have to consult with the person’s physicians and make a decision based on what they believe the person would have wanted.

 1. If the person has executed an advance directive that authorizes the guardian to consent to the provision, withholding, or withdrawal of a medical procedure that involves a substantial risk to life but does not appoint a health care agent, the guardian does not have to seek the court’s permission to make such a decision.
 However, any other guardian will have to get the court’s approval before making a decision about life sustaining treatment.